(ISC)² Candidate Background Qualifications

 The following questions may impact your eligibility for certification:

-- Have you ever been convicted of a felony, a crime based on dishonesty (felony or misdemeanor involving lying) or a Court Martial in military service, or is there a felony charge now pending against you?
+- Have you ever been convicted of a misdemeanor, felony, common law felony, military court-martial, or any other international equivalent, or is there a charge now pending against you?
 (Omit minor traffic violations and offenses prosecuted in juvenile court.)

-- Have you ever had a professional license, certification, membership or registration revoked, or have you ever been censured or disciplined by any professional organization or government agency?
+- Have you ever had a professional license, certification, membership, or registration revoked, or have you ever been censured or disciplined by a professional organization or government agency?

 If you answer 'Yes' to any of the questions above, it is possible you may not be eligible to earn an (ISC)² certification.
 At (ISC)², we do not wish to deny anyone the opportunity for certification.
 If you feel you may still be eligible, please contact firstname.lastname@example.org to discuss your particular situation and receive clearance of eligibility for certification.
 Candidates are advised to resolve any potential eligibility problems prior to scheduling the exam.

-Candidates taking the examination prior to receiving an assessment from (ISC)² about background inquiries will not be refunded for exam fees or expenses should he or she be ineligible for certification.
+Candidates taking the examination prior to receiving an assessment from (ISC)² about background inquiries will not be refunded for exam fees or expenses should they be ineligible for certification.